Tucson Transit History

 Saving You Money

-• Individuals that use public transportation save more than $9,000 every year.
+• Individuals who use public transportation save more than $9,000 every year.

 • Traffic congestion costs Americans $63.1 billion a year.